-Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Routine dental care, such as cleanings, fillings, or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine dental care, such as cleanings, fillings, or dentures.
 See the Dental Services section in Chapter 4 for a description of covered services.
-We do not cover: • More than 2 preventive periodic oral exams and cleanings every calendar year • More than 1 comprehensive oral exam every 36 months • More than 1 set of bitewing X-rays (4 images) every calendar year • More than 1 full mouth X-rays OR panoramic film once every 5 year period. • Any services not listed as covered Dental services in the Benefits chart in Chapter 4 • Any dental expenses incurred in connection with any dental procedures started prior to the effective date of coverage • Aggregate costs greater than \$1,000 every calendar year Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+We do not cover: More than 2 preventive periodic oral exams and cleanings every calendar year More than 1 comprehensive oral exam every 36 months More than 1 set of bitewing X-rays (4 images) every calendar year More than 1 full mouth More than 1 full mouth X-rays OR panoramic film once every 5 year period.
+Any services not listed as covered Dental services in the Benefits chart in Chapter 4 Any dental expenses incurred in connection with any dental procedures started prior to the effective date of coverage Aggregate costs greater than \$300 every calendar year Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Medicare-covered eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine eye exam: up to 1 every calendar year.
-See Vision Services in the Medical Benefits Chart above for description and cost-sharing.
+See Vision Services in the Medical Benefits Chart above for description and

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions cost-sharing.
+We cover an eyewear allowance as part of the FlexSpend benefit.
+See Medicare Benefit Chart above for description of benefit.
 All additional Vision services are excluded.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Routine footcare (10 visits per year) Routine hearing exams, hearing aids, or exams to fit hearing aids.
-In addition to the Medicare-covered diagnostic hearing and balance evaluations, we provide additional benefits which are limited to: Routine hearing exam- 1 exam every calendar year Hearing aid fitting- 1 exam every calendar year Up to \$750 both ears combined every calendar year for hearing aids All additional Hearing services are excluded.
+In addition to the Medicare- covered diagnostic hearing and balance evaluations, we provide additional benefits which are limited to: • Routine hearing exam-1 exam every calendar year • Hearing aid fitting-1 exam every calendar year All additional Hearing services are excluded.
 Any additional costs will be the responsibility of the member.
-Services considered not reasonable and necessary, according to Original Medicare √
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition